 Smith's will specified if the figures weren't moved, they belonged to the tavern, which had been sold.
 When they went to Phillips to move the heavy figures, Kohler said, the tavern owner put up mounds of dirt to block the DNR front-end loader and gave away free beer so customers' cars would clog the parking lot.

 But Kohler and her crew succeeded in moving the figures across the lot line, where they were restored and remain today.

 "Even that first day, people began to think about them differently," she said.
 "Some even stayed to help us.
 There was a change in the mind set."

 Now, the Wisconsin Concrete Park is world-renowned, drawing thousands of visitors yearly.

-Even though the Kohler Foundation's goal is to allow local people to take over after restoration is complete, Yoho says it never loses contact.
+Even though the Kohler Foundation's goal is to allow local people to take over after restoration is complete, Yoho said it never loses contact.

-"It's like a child who goes off and gets married and has a life of its own," she says.
+"It's like a child who goes off and gets married and has a life of its own," she said.
 "That doesn't mean you forget about them."